KasparEtter/ef1p/pages/email/email.md

 For example, emails to `user+tag@gmail.com` will be delivered to `user@gmail.com`.

-If you reply to an email that you received at a subaddress with a plus, Gmail still uses your main address in the 'From' field, unfortunately.
+If you reply to an email that you received at a subaddress with a plus, Gmail still uses your main address in the `From` field, unfortunately.
-In order to send emails (including replies) from a subaddress, you have to add it [manually in the settings](https://support.google.com/mail/answer/22370):
+In order to send emails (including replies) from a subaddress, you have to add it [in the settings](https://support.google.com/mail/answer/22370):

 {% include image.md source="gmail-send-mail-as.png" caption="Go to the [Accounts and Import](https://mail.google.com/mail/u/0/#settings/accounts) tab of your settings and click on \"Add another email address\" under \"Send mail as\"." image-max-width="720" %}

-{% include image.md source="gmail-add-another-address.png" caption="Enter the preferred [display name](#display-name) and subaddress in the new window.
-You can leave the box [\"Treat as an alias\"](https://support.google.com/a/answer/1710338) checked.<br>(In either case, Gmail asks the recipient to reply to your subaddress, while the main address is used in the [`Return-Path` header](#trace-information).)<br>Click on \"Next Step\" and you're done.
-You can now select a different `From` address the next time you compose an email." image-max-width="500" %}
+{% include image.md source="gmail-add-another-address.png" caption="Afterwards, enter the preferred [display name](#display-name) and subaddress in the new window.
+You can leave the box [\"Treat as an alias\"](https://support.google.com/a/answer/1710338) checked.<br>(In either case, Gmail asks the recipient to reply to your subaddress, while the main address is used in the [`Return-Path` header field](#trace-information).)<br>Click on the button \"Next Step\" and you're done.
+You can now select a different `From` address the next time you compose a message." image-max-width="500" %}

 Subaddressing can be useful to filter incoming emails based on their context.
 Instead of creating several accounts, you can separate different areas of your life with the convenience of having just a single account.
-Subaddressing also allows you to track whether a company passed on your email address.
+Subaddressing also allows you to track whether a company passed your email address on.
 When you no longer want to receive emails from a company and its affiliates, you can simply block all emails sent to the address variant you gave them.
 While subaddressing can be used for creating [disposable email addresses](https://en.wikipedia.org/wiki/Disposable_email_address) on the fly, this protection against abuse can easily be circumvented.
 If the subaddressing scheme is publicly known, spammers can just remove the tag from customized addresses.
-A better approach against unsolicited emails is to create proper [email aliases or forwarding addresses](#alias-address), which are indistinguishable from ordinary addresses.
+A better approach against unsolicited messages is to create proper [email aliases or forwarding addresses](#alias-address), which are indistinguishable from ordinary addresses.
 The disadvantage of this approach is that you have to set them up before you can use them.
 If you use a custom domain for your emails, you might be able to use a so-called catch-all address